Dkeruan/Financial-Indicator-Prediction/Documentation.md

 Finally, we evaluated the best model on the test set to assess its performance.
 We computed metrics such as accuracy, precision, recall, and F1-score to measure the model's effectiveness in predicting stock performance based on financial indicators.

 This methodology allowed us to effectively preprocess the data, train a robust XGBoost model, and evaluate its performance, ultimately providing insights into the predictive power of financial indicators for stock performance.

+**Results**

+**Original Data:**
+- The model achieved an accuracy of 0.36, indicating that it correctly predicted the class label for approximately 36% of instances in the test set.
+- Precision for Class 0 (stocks not worth buying) was low at 0.23, while recall was relatively high at 0.86.
+This suggests that the model correctly identified stocks to avoid, but it cast a broad net, leading to a significant number of false negatives.
+- For Class 1 (stocks worth buying), precision was higher at 0.85, indicating that the model was often correct when predicting a stock as worthy.
+However, recall was low at 0.22, indicating that the model missed many instances of actual positives.

+**Imputed Data:**
+- After imputing missing values, the model's accuracy improved to 0.50, with noticeable improvements in precision and recall for both classes.
+- Precision for Class 0 increased to 0.30, while recall remained high at 0.84, indicating better performance in identifying stocks to avoid.
+- For Class 1, precision decreased slightly to 0.87, while recall improved marginally to 0.40, indicating a better balance between correctly identifying worthy stocks and avoiding false positives.

+**Interpretation:**
+- The XGBoost model exhibited risk-averse behavior, with a cautious approach in predicting stock performance.
+It demonstrated a tendency to identify stocks as not worth buying, leading to a high precision for Class 0 but low recall.
+Conversely, while the model correctly identified some worthy stocks (Class 1), it missed many positive instances, resulting in a low recall score.
+- Despite its pessimistic tendencies, the model showed promise in identifying truly worthy stocks when it made positive predictions, as evidenced by its high precision score.
+However, further optimization may be required to improve recall and achieve a more balanced performance.